Workforce Education and Development (Undergraduate & Graduate Programs)

 Bowling Green State University [BGSU] is accredited by the Higher Learning Commission.
 BGSU has been accredited by the Higher Learning Commission since 01/01/1916.
 The most recent reaffirmation of accreditation was received in 2012 - 2013.
 Questions should be directed to the Office of Institutional Effectiveness.

-The Workforce Education and Development program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and is in good standing.
+The Career Tech Workforce Education program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and is in good standing.